Mariana Pajón: Personal life

-Mariana Pajón Londoño was born in Medellín, Colombia, on 10 October 1991, daughter of Carlos Mario Pajón and Claudia Londoño, who were also athletes in their youth (her father practiced motoring and her mother riding).
+Mariana Pajón Londoño was born in Medellín, Colombia, on 10 October 1991, the daughter of Carlos Mario Pajón and Claudia Londoño, who were also athletes in their youth (her father practiced motoring and her mother riding).
 She studied at the Sacred Heart Montemayor Catholic school in Rionegro, near to Medellín.

 Mariana learned to ride a bicycle when she was three years old.
 When she was four she began to perform her first training on the track, and had her first race, in which she competed against children of five and six years-of-age since there was no suitable category.

 She was invited to the Youth Camp held during the 2008 Beijing Olympics.
-On 1 June 2008, Mariana won the UCI BMX World Championship 2008, held in Taiyuan, China, in Junior Women's Cruiser category.
+On 1 June 2008, Mariana won the UCI BMX World Championship 2008, held in Taiyuan, China, in the Junior Women's Cruiser category.

 Pajón married fellow BMX rider Vincent Pelluard on 16 December 2017 after dating for 4 years.
 Pelluard acquired Colombian citizenship through his marriage with Pajón and now represents Colombia on the international scene.

-She was award the Colombian Order of Boyacá.
+She was awarded the Colombian Order of Boyacá.